vsn4ik/input-spinner/README.md

   }
 });

-//or use API syntax
+// or use API syntax
 $("#spinner").spinner('step', function(dir) {
-  //your logic here
+  // your logic here
 });
 ```